Repair Service

 Mobile Leather and Vinyl Repair in Chicago

-We provide professional on-site leather and vinyl repair for furniture surfaces, helping correct cracks, tears, peeling, scratches, seam damage, worn areas, and other visible surface damage on sofas, chairs, recliners, and more.
+We provide professional on-site leather and vinyl repair for furniture, automotive, RV, marine, and other interior surfaces, helping restore tears, cracks, peeling, scratches, seam damage, and worn areas with a clean, natural-looking result.

 Common Damage

-We work with many common types of damage found on sofas, sectionals, chairs, recliners, cushions, seat panels, and other high-contact areas.
-The right solution depends on the material, the location of the damage, and the overall condition of the surface.
+We repair many common types of damage on seating and other high-use surfaces.
+The best solution depends on the material, the damage, and the overall condition.

 Common Issues